 Fish is a product with great susceptibility to microbial proliferation due to its physiological characteristics, such as pH close to neutral, high water activity in the tissues and great nutrient availability.
-Consequently, inadequate hygiene conditions during production phases associated with favorable conditions may provide the undesired growth of microorganisms (DE PAIVA SOARES et al., 2012; ROCHA et al. 2013).
-Rocha et al. (2013) quantified positive coagulase staphylococci in the fillets of tilapia (Oreochromis niloticus) sold in the town of Currais Novos RN Brazil, and registered that all samples proved positive for S. aureus.
-Moreover, counts were above standards established by Brazilian law in This 73.3% of cases. fact proved inadequate hygiene and sanitary conditions of the material analyzed.
-Muratori et al. (2007) evaluated Escherichia coli and Staphylococcus aureus in fish farm handlers and registered that they may Escherichia vector coli and Staphylococcus aureus to farmed fish, premises and fishing environment.
+Consequently, inadequate hygiene during conditions production phases associated with favorable conditions may provide the undesired growth of microorganisms (DE PAIVA SOARES et al., 2012; ROCHA et al. 2013).
+Rocha et al. (2013) quantified positive coagulase staphylococci in the fillets of tilapia (Oreochromis niloticus) sold in the town of Currais Novos RN Brazil, and registered that all samples proved positive for S.

+aureus.
+Moreover, counts were above standards established by Brazilian law in 73.3% cases.
+This fact of proved inadequate hygiene and sanitary conditions of the material analyzed.
+Muratori et al. (2007) evaluated Escherichia coli and Staphylococcus aureus in fish farm handlers and registered that they may vector Escherichia coli and Staphylococcus aureus to farmed fish, premises and fishing environment.